SOF3/Capital/dev.md

 It is also possible for player1 to pay less and player2 to pay more.
 In that case, player1 only pays the amount to player2, then the system account will pay the rest to player2.

+#### Getting money for a player

+If you want to check whether the player has enough money for something, use `takeMoney` as explained above and handle the error case.

+If you just want to display player money, use InfoAPI.
+The default config registered the `{money}` info on players, but users can change this based on their config setup.
+Consider using InfoAPI to compute the messages and let the user set their own messages.
+See [InfoAPI readme](https://github.com/SOF3/InfoAPI) for usage guide.

 ### Async functions